Zane Smith: 2025

 On January 2, 2025, Front Row Motorsports announced that Smith will return to the team as the driver of the No. 38 Ford Dark Horse Mustang for 2025.
 Smith began the season with a 36th-place DNF at the Daytona 500.
 Smith would earn his first career Cup Series pole at Talladega in the spring and scored 3 top 10 finishes, but missed the playoffs after finishing 28th in regular season points.
-During the Hollywood Casino 400 at Kansas Speedway in the fall, Smith's car overturned in an incident with John Hunter Nemechek during an overtime attempt.
+During the race at Kansas in the fall, Smith's car overturned in an incident with John Hunter Nemechek during an overtime attempt.
 Entering turn 3, Nemechek overdrove the corner and slid up from the middle lane, colliding with Smith, who was on his outside.
 Smith's car was squeezed into the outside wall, which lifted the passenger side off the ground as the car grinded along the wall on its driver's side.
 The car slid with the floor in contact with the wall for several hundred yards before overturning fully and barrel rolling on the lower banking on the exit of turn 4 before landing upright.
 Smith exited under his own power uninjured.